 It is important to realize that while tobogganing is a relatively common type of locomotion for penguins, it is unlike other types of movement.
 Tobogganing should not be confused with:

 - Flying - Penguins are flightless birds, and while they may use their flippers to help propel themselves forward while tobogganing, they are not flying.
 While tobogganing, the flippers are not flapping as rapidly as a flying bird would use their wings and the bird is not in the air.
-Even if a penguin reaches enough speed to go airborne while tobogganing over a bump or ridge, this is not a type of flight.
+Even if a penguin reaches enough speed to go airborne briefly while tobogganing over a bump or ridge, this short jump is not a type of flight.

 - Swimming - Swimming is exclusively in the water.
 Tobogganing does use similar motions of the flippers and feet, but when tobogganing the penguin's head is typically held more upright so the bird can see its route and progress better.
 While swimming, the head is held down in line with the body for more efficient streamlining through the water, and even when porpoising, the body and head alignment is different than when tobogganing.

 - Falling - Because many penguin species live on the ice, slip-and-falls are frequently part of their movements.
 Tobogganing is a deliberate, distinctive motion, however, rather than a clumsy, uncoordinated accident.
 When penguins fall, they may land on their backs or sides, but tobogganing is always on the chest and stomach.